Features

 Address: 17 Berwick Street, W1F 0PT

-Laid out over two floors – café on the ground floor, in-house roastery downstairs – Ozone has a raw, industrial look you won’t find at Costa: exposed brickwork; brushed metal; hand-painted signs; high ceilings; weathered tables and leather booth seating.
+Laid out over two floors – café on the ground floor, in-house roastery downstairs – the original Ozone coffee shop has a raw, industrial look you won’t find at Costa: exposed brickwork, brushed metal, hand-painted signs, high ceilings, weathered tables and leather booth seating.
+Their sophomore branch in London Fields is a lighter, airier affair, converting an old factory space into a serene sea of birch plywood and soft lighting.

 Good for: When you’re after a real power boost.